 - Bring a large and wide pan to high heat.
 When heated, add the oil and sear the chicken pieces.
 Avoid stirring, just turn them to brown on all sides.
 Note: All pieces need to be in contact with the bottom of the pan, if your pan is not wide enough or if chicken releases its juice at the bottom of the pan, divide the process into steps.

-- When all chicken pieces are golden brown, remove them from the pan and set aside in a bowl.
+- When all chicken pieces are golden brown, remove them from the pan, sprinkle a pinch of salt and set aside in a bowl.

 - In the same pan, add a little oil and sauté the garlic and onion over medium heat until golden brown.
 Add the pepper, stir for a few minutes.
 If you wish, add a little more of the powdered spices.